Ahead of the Supreme Court’s Roe decision, social media is rife with anti-abortion misinformation

 Then there’s the profit incentive.
 For tech companies collecting ad dollars from anti-abortion groups, it has paid to look the other way in the face of dubious claims.

 Last September, the Center for Countering Digital Hate (CCDH), a nonprofit that tracks online hate groups and disinformation campaigns, lambasted Facebook and Google for accepting money to run ads promoting “abortion reversal”—a procedure so dangerous that researchers once halted a study on its clinical efficacy before they were even able to evaluate results.
 Between January 2020 and September 2021, CCDH reports that Facebook accepted as much as $140,667 for 92 ads endorsing the procedure, which were viewed more than 18 million times and targeted girls as young as 13.
 The CCDH pointed to the ads as part of a larger pattern of lax content moderation, declaring that Facebook and Google were “once again failing to enforce their own rules.”

-(Neither Meta nor Google responded to requests for comment.)
+In an emailed statement to Fast Company, a Meta spokesperson wrote, “We want our platforms to be a place where people can access reliable information about health services, such as abortion, advertisers can promote health services, and everyone can discuss and debate public policies in this space.
+That’s why Meta allows posts and ads promoting health care services like abortion, as well as discussion and debate around them.
+Content about abortion, regardless of political perspective, must follow our rules, including those on: prescription drugs, misinformation, coordinating harm, bullying and harassment, violence and incitement, and violent and graphic content.”
+(Google did not respond to Fast Company’s request for comment.)

 The report caught the attention of House Judiciary Committee Chairman Jerry Nadler, who, in February, issued a letter to Meta demanding transparency over its abortion-related advertisement standards.
 Nadler, a Democrat from New York State, also called out the company for reportedly circulating anti-abortion disinformation while also blocking accurate medical information about the procedure.
 The congressperson cited cybersecurity research that pointed to a larger pattern in which “regularly circulating misinformation ‘confers a significant advantage’ in ‘outperforming non-misinformation sources'” on Facebook, noting that the disparity is reinforced by Meta’s tendency to restrict partisan content from centrist or left-leaning organizations without holding right-wing content to the same standards of accountability.

-Note: This story has been updated to include comment from Meta.